 |The candidates must fulfill the 4E criteria to be certified as a CFP.

 The minimum eligibility criterion for the CFP course is a graduate or bachelor’s degree or higher degree with a working knowledge of the financial planning practices prevalent in the industry.

 |A candidate requires a bachelor’s degree from any accredited universities across the globe in any discipline to be deemed qualified for the CMA exam.|

 Why Pursue CFP?

 CFP is the highest level of certification for a professional aiming to carve a niche in the financial industry and is appreciated worldwide by professionals as well as consumers.
-The certificate has been awarded the Gold Standard Award by the Wall Street Journals which speaks volume of its credibility.
+The certificate has been awarded the Gold Standard Award by the Wall Street Journal which speaks volumes of its credibility.
 The CFP candidates are remunerated with attractive salaries in industries such as investments, insurance, tax, retirement & real estate.

 Why pursue CMA?

 CMA is a globally recognized and accepted certification in the corporate world and is extremely relevant for a professional who wants to attain success in the business environment.
-The certified program’s visibility is increasing and is a most preferred choice to boost career prospects by professionals not only from the US but also China and the Middle East.
+The certified program’s visibility is increasing and is a most preferred choice to boost career prospects by professionals not only from the US but also in China and the Middle East.
 A CMA certified candidate is eligible for higher positions in the company.
 The relevancy of the certified courses can be determined by the structure of its course and the practical lessons it imparts.
-The CMA curriculum is designed specifically to mirror real world applications which are in practice in the financial and accounting sector.
-And lastly the very obvious reason CMA designation holders are paid 30% more than their non-certified colleagues.
+The CMA curriculum is designed specifically to mirror real-world applications which are in practice in the financial and accounting sector.
+And lastly, the very obvious reason CMA designation holders are paid 30% more than their non-certified colleagues.